alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, call me Mew for short.
-My job title is _Data scientist_.
-I analyze data and solve machine learning (ML) problems for a living.
+I am a Natural Language Processing Engineer at [Square Enix AI & Arts Alchemy](https://www.squareenix-alchemy.com/), a start-up under the Square Enix group focusing on R&D of products involving AI, computer graphics, and arts.

-I learned about [Concept drift](https://en.wikipedia.org/wiki/Concept_drift) with ML in grad school, but it's not that popular so I picked up [Natural Language Processing (NLP)](https://en.wikipedia.org/wiki/Natural_language_processing) on my first job, and have been working on it ever since.
+I learned about [Concept drift](https://en.wikipedia.org/wiki/Concept_drift) in grad school, but it's not that popular so I picked up [Natural Language Processing (NLP)](https://en.wikipedia.org/wiki/Natural_language_processing) on my first job, and have been working on it ever since.

 I earned my master's degree in Information Science in 2018 from Osaka University, and bachelor's in Computer Engineering in 2015 from Chulalongkorn University.